tamasseller/wtfs/README.md

 ### Dynamic memory

 The use of dynamic memory, in algorithms of this complexity is nearly inevitable, but it is kept at minimum as heap usage is big no-no for deeply embedded, always-on system.
-So as little as a few hundred bytes of heap should do it, for regular use-cases.
+So, as little as a few hundred bytes of heap should do it, for the intended use-cases.

 Future plans
 ------------